• Skip to main content

 • Community College:

-• Disadvantages may include less depth of resources dedicated to your specific program and less hands-on style learning, with more classroom-based learning instead.
+• Disadvantages may include less depth of resources dedicated to your specific program and less hands-on learning, with more classroom-based learning instead.

 • Trade school:

-• The advantages of choosing to get your certificate at trade school include flexibility of schedule (because they typically don’t use the traditional academic calendar) and more resources focused on the specific trade program.
+• The advantages of choosing to get your certificate at trade school include flexibility of schedule (because they typically don’t use the traditional academic calendar) and more resources focused on the specific program.

 • Hands-on learning is typically a valuable feature of trade school, with opportunities to intern or apprentice for credit.